mrpiatek/repo-lookup/README.md

 * Unit tests only cover `src/` but do not cover the framework code of the application (but acceptance tests do),
 * `mrpiatek\RepoLookup\RepositoryLookup\DataFetchers\MockDataFetcher` mock class should be in tests domain,
 * Full repository name should be parsed using regular expression rather than `explode()`.

+# Fetching data from other sources than GitHub

+If you wish to fetch data from other sources you will need to write your own Data Fetcher.
+It must implement the `mrpiatek\RepoLookup\RepositoryLookup\DataFetcherInterface` and be bound to that interface abstract in the App Service Provider.
+The `fetchRepositoryData` function should accept 2 parameters: vendor name and package name.
+It should return an array of contributors.
+The data needs to fit format used by the `mrpiatek\RepoLookup\RepositoryLookup\RepositoryLookup` class meaning that each element of the array should contain at least those fields with given data types:
+* _string_ name - the contributor name,
+* _url_ avatar_url - a valid url to the user's avatar,
+* _integer_ contributions - number of contributions by user.

+If you wish to have many sources available at the same time and allow user to choose data source, then you will need to completely unbind concrete Data Fetcher from the abstract and inject proper concrete implementation to the `RepositoryLookup` while the request is being processed.

+New Data Fetchers should be in `mrpiatek\RepoLookup\RepositoryLookup\DataFetchers` namespace and be located in `src/mrpiatek/RepoLookup/RepositoryLookup/DataFetchers`.